FizzahFarooq123/Ecovoltify/README.md

 EcoVoltify is a web-based e-commerce platform focused on promoting sustainable living through the sale of low-carbon and energy-efficient products.
 The system combines clean design, informative content, and socially responsible features like tree plantation funding and carbon savings tracking to create a meaningful impact.

+From a user’s perspective, EcoVoltify is an eco-conscious e-commerce website where customers can explore and purchase energy-efficient products such as solar-charged batteries, LED lights, and insulation materials.
+The platform is designed to promote sustainable living by offering transparent information about each product's environmental impact, supported by a real-time carbon savings tracker and a live tree plantation counter.
+Users can log in, manage their accounts, browse categories, add items to their cart, make donations toward tree planting, and complete purchases through secure payment gateways like Stripe.
+Additional features like testimonials, a contact form, and an informative blog section enhance the user experience while promoting environmental awareness.

+From an admin’s perspective, EcoVoltify provides a complete backend dashboard for managing the platform.
+Administrators can add, update, and delete products, manage brand information, oversee user accounts, and view order and donation records.
+The admin panel is designed for ease of use, allowing smooth operation and content management without needing to interact directly with the database.
+Admins also monitor customer activities and ensure all transactions are processed securely, making it easier to run the platform effectively and scale it over time.

 ## 📌 Key Features

 - 🛒 **E-commerce Functionality:** Add to cart, checkout, login/signup, and secure payments